JETSCAPE/SummerSchool2023/July19_Hydro/README.md

 Please carefully complete **all** of the below instructions **by Wednesday July 19**.

-In case of problems please head to the slack (you can find the link on the indico page) and ask in the `software-install-problems` channel.
+In case of problems please head to the slack and ask in the [# july19-bulk-dynamics](https://jetscape2023o-d166455.slack.com/archives/C05G3P2QN5V) channel.

 # Table of contents
 - **Part I. Introduction**